wp-plugins/pinterest-pin-it-button/readme.txt

 Tested up to: 3.3.1
 Stable tag: trunk

-Add a Pinterest "Pin It" Button to your posts and pages allowing your readers easily pin your images.
+Add a Pinterest "Pin It" Button to your site to let your visitors easily pin your awesome content!

 == Description ==

-Add a Pinterest "Pin It" Button to your posts and pages allowing your readers easily pin your images.
+Add a Pinterest "Pin It" Button to your site to let your visitors easily pin your awesome content!

 ### "Pin It" Button Features: ###